snehapm04/Next-Word-Prediction-using-LSTM/prediction.md

     Text Autocompletion:

-      -Used in applications like Gmail and search engines to enhance typing speed.
+      - Used in applications like Gmail and search engines to enhance typing speed.

 === "Application 2"

     Virtual Assistants:

-      -Enables better conversational capabilities in chatbots and AI assistants.
+      - Enables better conversational capabilities in chatbots and AI assistants.